Akari Hibino

 Akari Hibino (日比野 朱里, Hibino Akari) is a Japanese voice actress best known for her role as the young Tsubasa Oozora in the soccer anime Captain Tsubasa.
 Other major roles include Konpoco in Esper Mami, Asa in Project A-Ko, and Shinji in Sonic Soldier Borgman.
 In Hunter × Hunter (1999) she voiced Feitan, and in Rurouni Kenshin, she voiced Okita Sōji, a major character in the Rurouni Kenshin: Trust & Betrayal OVA.
-She is married to Yōichi Takahashi, creator of Captain Tsubasa.
+She was married to Yōichi Takahashi, creator of Captain Tsubasa until 2015.